Docs › Script Studio › Split / Merge scenes

 How to split

-- Creates a new scene after the cursor position
+- Inserts a new scene right after the original, holding the moved elements

 - Auto-versions before the split